Naman1997/VAAK/Circuit.md

 ![N|Solid](https://i0.wp.com/www.marcopucci.it/wp-content/uploads/2014/06/flex_sensor_5_dita_bb.jpg)

-To upload your code into your arduino uno, you will need the [Arduino IDE](https://www.arduino.cc/en/main/software).
+To upload your code into your arduino uno, you will need the [Arduino IDE](https://www.arduino.cc/en/main/software) and you will need to connect your arduino to your PC with the included USB cable.
+Learn more about that [here](https://www.instructables.com/id/Getting-Started-With-an-Arduino-Step-by-Step-Guide/).
-Now connect your sensors as shown above and upload [this file](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Arduino%20code%20for%20transfering%20data%20to%20RPi/arduino_with_2_flex_sensors.ino), if you are using only two flex sensors or [this flie](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Arduino%20code%20for%20transfering%20data%20to%20RPi/arduino_with_5_flex_sensors.ino), if you are connecting 5 flex sensors as shown above.
+Now connect your sensors as shown above and upload [this file](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Arduino%20code%20for%20transfering%20data%20to%20RPi/arduino_with_2_flex_sensors.ino) if you are using only two flex sensors or [this flie](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Arduino%20code%20for%20transfering%20data%20to%20RPi/arduino_with_5_flex_sensors.ino) if you are connecting 5 flex sensors as shown above.

 In case of 2 flex sensors complete the connections as shown with input pins being at A0 and A1.
 In case of 5 flex sensors, connect the input pins to A0,A1,A2,A3 and A4.

 Once the code has been uploaded, it will be executed and a small window should appear showing the output of the sensors.
 If all sensors are straight, the default value will be 'NO'.
 However, once you bend your sensors, the values should change and instead show other alphabets.

+# Connection with Raspberry Pi
+Now that you have tested your output to be accurate, use the included USB cable of your arduino to connect to your Raspberry Pi.